 With enthusiasm and excitement about the work ahead, we invite you to become a member of the Indigenous Literary Studies Association.

-ILSA will be holding its 4th Annual Gathering in Regina as part of the Federation for the Humanities and Social Sciences Congress.
-The ILSA Gathering will be scheduled for May 28-30, 2018.
+ILSA will be holding its 5th Annual Gathering in Vancouver, British Columbia as part of the Federation for the Humanities and Social Sciences Congress.
+The ILSA Gathering will be scheduled for June 3-5, 2019.
 Since our Inaugural Gathering on Six Nations in 2015, our 2nd Annual Gathering at Congress 2016 in Calgary, and our 3rd Annual Gathering at Stò:lō Nation in Chilliwack, B.C., we have been working vigourously throughout the year to envision strategies for pursuing the goals articulated in our governing code.
 We hope you will add your voice to this process of building and envisioning.

 Membership benefits include voting privileges for ILSA's council, a preferred price for registration for ILSA's annual gathering, and email updates.
 Please note that registration for Congress is a separate payment using the Federation website.